 Permeable reactive barrier (PRB) is a technique for the remediation of contaminated sites.

-The purpose of this technique is to prevent the spread of contamination, released from the soil into the groundwater, to areas outside the remediation site.
+The purpose of this technique is to prevent the spread of an existing contamination, released from the soil into the surrounding groundwater, to areas outside the remediation site.

 In this way, an artificial contamination plume is produced, which, thanks to the flow of the groundwater, crosses the reactive barrier.